kognise/obsidian-aviation/FAR/Volume 3/I Airports/0150 Airport noise compatibility planning.md

 ### §150.31   Preliminary review: Acknowledgments.

-\(a\) Upon receipt of a noise compatibility program submitted under §150.23, the Regional Airports Division Manager acknowledges to the airport operator receipt of the program and conducts a preliminary review of the submission.
+\(a\) Upon receipt of a noise compatibility program submitted under [[Volume 3/I Airports/0150 Airport noise compatibility planning.md#§150.23   Noise compatibility programs.|§150.23]], the Regional Airports Division Manager acknowledges to the airport operator receipt of the program and conducts a preliminary review of the submission.

 \(b\) If, based on the preliminary review, the Regional Airports Division Manager finds that the submission does not conform to the requirements of this part, he disapproves and returns the unacceptable program to the airport operator for reconsideration and development of a program in accordance with this part.